bruadarach/data-structures-js/09-tree/tree-traversal/README.md

 Steps - `Recursively`

 - Create a variable to store the values of nodes visited.
-- Store the root of the BST in a variable called current.
+- Store the root of the BST in a variable called `current`.
 - Write a helper function which accepts a node
   - Push the value of the node to the variable that stores the values.
   - If the node has a left property,
     - call the helper function with the left property on the node.
   - If the node has a right property,
     - call the helper function with the right property on the node.
+- Invoke the helper function with the current variable.
+- Return the array of values.

 ### 2.3.
 Post-Order